jchristn/DatabaseWrapper/README.md

 - Programmatic table creation and removal (drop)
 - Built-in sanitization

-## New in v2.0.2
+## New in v2.0.3

-- Fix Sqlite field name encapsulation character
+- String names for serialized enum members

 ## A Note on Sanitization